pgroon/vorox-page/soundpacks.md

 ---

 Here you can browse the sound packs on offer and check out what I'm currently working on.
+All of these are licensed under the *VOROX standard license*:
+Personal and commercial use allowed.
+No resale, redistribution, or AI voice cloning.
+Full terms: <a href="/license/">VOROX standard license</a>

 <div class="sound-pack-grid">
 	<a href="https://voroxaudio.itch.io/drawers-soundpack">